tamlut-modnys/curriculum/ha-23-3/ha7/lesson7.md

 However, recall how a null-terminated tuple like `[1 2 3 ~]` is shaped like a list but not necessarily known to the compiler to be a list.
 The same goes for units and and unit-shaped structures like `[~ 2]`.

 There are many utilities for working with units, but we will cover just one more.
-Suppose you want to apply a gate to a value in a unit, but you don't want to unwrap the unit and wrap the output. `bind` takes care of that for you.
+Suppose we want to apply a gate to a value in a unit, but we don't want to unwrap the unit and wrap the output. `bind` takes care of that.

 ![](Images/040.png)